 Many parents continue to spank their children because they do not know a better alternative.
-Here are some gentle discipline techniques, shared by Faith Davis, LCSW, LCAS-P ” Tips for Successful Gentle Discipline.”
+In the article Tips for Successful Gentle Discipline.“ Faith Davis, LCSW, LCAS-P shares some gentle discipline techniques.”

 - What are some of the gentle methods you use to discipline your child?